AdobeDocs/campaign-classic.en/help/web/using/designing-a-web-application.md

   Whereas "Overview"-type Web applications all have a single page, edit forms can offer a sequence of pages based on specific criteria (tests, selections, profile of connected operator, etc.).

-The operation of this type of Web application is similar to **Surveys**, but without history management or field archiving.
-Users usually access it via a login page where they must identify themselves.